The Yard – A feast for the senses that infuses old-time glamor with modern comforts.

-- How to Get There: From Malpensa airport, it takes around 45 minutes (31 miles) to get to The Yard by taxi.
-By public transport, it takes around 1 hour 15 minutes; take the express train to Cadorna Station, then take the M2 Metro line 2 stops to Porta Genova, from where it’s an 11-minute walk (0.6 mile, or 1 stop on the tram) to the hotel.
+- How to Get There: From Malpensa airport, it takes around 45 minutes (30 miles) to get to The Yard by taxi.
+By public transport, it takes around 1 hour 15 minutes; take the express train to Cadorna Station, then take the M2 Metro line 2 stops to Porta Genova, from where it’s a 10-minute walk (0.6 mile or 1 stop on the tram) to the hotel.
 From Central Station, it’s 25 minutes via the M2 (8 stops) with the walk from Porta Genova, or 40 minutes on the number 9 tram, which goes door-to-door.

 - Handy to: Navigli’s canals, markets, and nightlife.
 Sant’Eustorgio and San Lorenzo basilicas.
 Museo delle Culture (MUDEC).